Amon G. Carter: Civic booster

 Carter's disdain for Dallas, Fort Worth's much larger and much richer neighbor, was legendary in Texas.
 One of the best-known stories about Carter is that he would take a sack lunch whenever he traveled to Dallas so he wouldn't have to spend any money there.
 He was also quoted as saying "Fort Worth is where the West begins...and Dallas is where the East peters out."
 On his orders, the Star-Telegram television station, WBAP-TV, avoided mentions of Dallas or of even being part of a merged Dallas–Fort Worth television market on his orders even when it was clear the two cities would be a single market.
 Carter's heirs maintained this line until NBC pressured them to relent several years after Carter's death, along with a move of its transmitter to Cedar Hill to cover both cities equally.

 After World War II, Carter stopped barnstorming on behalf of Fort Worth.
+In January 1951, Carter received a donation from the Texas and Pacific Railway—steam locomotive No. 610—and he put it on static display near the Will Rogers Memorial Coliseum on behalf of the Southwestern Exposition and Fat Stock Show.
 In 1953, he suffered the first of several heart attacks; the final one, two years later, was fatal.
-On June 23, 1955, he died in Fort Worth, Texas.
+On June 23, 1955, Carter died in Fort Worth, Texas.
 He was buried in Greenwood Memorial Cemetery in Fort Worth.